Giving Your Scraps a Second Chance

 First, make sure your lid is tightly sealed between scrap additions; that’s the easiest way to keep odors in check.

 Next, consider adding a layer of dry material: older grass clippings, fallen leaves, sawdust (from untreated wood), or black-ink newspaper work well.
 In fact, many customers like to line their buckets with a sheet or two of newspaper every week to absorb extra liquid from things like tea bags and soft berries.
-A small sprinkle of baking soda can be a last result, but it won't help as much with wet compostables.
+A small sprinkle of baking soda can be a last resort.

 Alternatively, customers in good standing can request two Emergency pickups per year, if the smell becomes unmanageable.
 Help is just a call or text away.